- Selecting a code for an E/M service can be based on time or medical decision making (MDM) (except ED visits which must be selected based on MDM)

-- Time includes all time spent by the billing practitioner on the date of service, not just face-to-face time, and counseling does not need to dominate the visit
+- Time includes all time spent by the billing practitioner on the date of service, not just face-to-face time, and counseling does not need to dominate the visit, as it did in the 1995/1997 guidelines

 - The practitioner does not need to meet both MDM and time

-The CPT® rules for using time to select an office visit changed at the beginning of January 2021.
+Per the AMA’s 2023 CPT® Evaluation and Management (E/M) Code and Guideline Changes rules for using time to select a level of E/M service are the same, whether done in the office, the hospital or nursing facility.
 A practitioner may use total time on the date of service, and counseling doesn’t need to be more than 50% of the face-to-face time.
 If you haven’t changed your templates that read, “I spent 30 minutes face-to-face with the patient, more than half of which was in counseling and coordination of care,” do that now.
-Now, document total time.
+(We’re still seeing this used even on the cusp of 2026!)
+Document total time spent and what was done.
+(Examples later in article.)
+Avoid time statements that all use the time in the code descriptor.

 CPT® rules

-The new CPT® rules allow all of these activities, listed below, to be included in the total time, used to select a CPT® code.
+The CPT® rules allow all of these activities, listed below, to be included in the total time, used to select an E/M CPT® code.
 Do not count staff time in performing these activities.

 Physician/other qualified health care professional time includes the following activities, when performed: